 To begin using RefWorks, please read the handout, "RefWorks 2.0: Introduction," which gives detailed information on how to sign up for a RefWorks account.
 A PDF version of this handout is provided below:

-The Publication Manual of the American Psychological Association was created by the American Psychological Association (APA), and contains the complete guidelines on how to format material for publication and cite your research.
+The Publication Manual of the American Psychological Association was created by the APA, and contains the complete guidelines on how to format material for publication and cite your research.
 It is a set of style rules that codifies the components of scientific writing in order to deliver concise and bias-free information to the reader.

 It is highly recommended that you keep the Publication Manual by your side throughout the writing process.